opencontainers/wg-auth/docs/USE_CASES.md

 ## Existing

 - Anonymous access
-- Various auth methods (token, basic)
+- Various auth methods: token, basic
+- Different types of credentials: passwords, tokens
-- Different types of credentials (passwords, tokens)
+- Different types of access: pull, push, delete
-- Pull/push an image
 - Cross repository blob mount
+- Attempting to use a token that has expired, received for a different repository, or a different access type
+  - Performing a head request (to verify the absence) before performing a blob post
 - Unscoped requests to `_catalog`
-- CDN integration
+- HTTP redirects and CDN integration

 ## Future